Identify the low-risk business growth strategies

 If a new customer segment can be acquired with an existing product, this amounts to market development.

-Choose the suitable business growth strategy
+Get started with the right business growth strategy

 In a nutshell, the difference between market penetration and market development relies on whether the existing products are offered in higher volumes in the existing market or a new market segment.
 Both strategies have their benefits and limitations.